 Symrise conducts an open and honest dialogue with its employees on a global basis.
 We have created a performance review for this purpose.
-All approximately 6,500 employees of the worldwide Symrise Group receive feedback once a year regarding their performance and the skills that were involved in achieving it.
+All of the approximately 7,150 employees of the worldwide Symrise Group receive feedback once a year regarding their performance and the skills that they used to achieve their goals.
 Individual development goals that are derived from this feedback are established by the supervisor and the employee for the following year and documented in a development plan.

 Our performance and talent management software program, which was introduced worldwide, supports this process.
-Currently 7,300 active employees are registered in this system with their performance and development activities.
+Currently 9,400 active employees are registered in this system with their performance and development activities.
 With this system, we help our supervisors manage their personal development work efficiently.